See your celiac & gluten screening in Decode

 Not detectedGenotype: TT

-You do not carry the HLA-DQ8 haplotype.
+The HLA-DQ8 tag SNP read from your file did not show the risk pattern.
 DQ8 is the secondary genetic risk factor for celiac disease, found in approximately 5-10% of celiac patients who are DQ2-negative.
 Since you are already DQ2.5-positive, DQ8 status does not change your overall screening result.

 What This Means

 Celiac disease requires three things: genetic susceptibility (which you have), gluten exposure, and an autoimmune trigger.
-Genetics alone cannot diagnose celiac — they can only rule it out.
-If you did NOT carry DQ2 or DQ8, celiac would be essentially excluded (>99% negative predictive value).
-Because you DO carry DQ2.5, further evaluation is warranted only if you have symptoms or risk factors.
+Genetics alone cannot diagnose celiac.
+Clinical HLA typing done in a lab has a high negative predictive value because over 99% of confirmed celiac patients carry DQ2 or DQ8 — but this screening uses tag SNPs as a proxy for clinical HLA typing, so even if you did NOT carry DQ2 or DQ8, that result should not, by itself, be used to rule out celiac disease.
+Because you DO carry DQ2.5, further evaluation is warranted if you have symptoms or risk factors.

 Recommended Next Steps